bfv/docker4oe/README.md

 `docker export <container id> | docker import - account/reponame:oe-11.6-latest-flat`

 ## Note for Docker on Windows
-Make sure that your text files (Dockerfile but expsecially response.ini) have just a LF as end-of-line.
+Make sure that your text files (Dockerfile but especially response.ini) have just a LF as end-of-line.
 CRLF as OEL can give some timeconsuming surprises